Rupak1017/Frontend_Exercise/README.md

 Match with the perfect pet based on your preferences.

+Protected routes for a secure and seamless adoption experience.

 Interactive, responsive, and built with React + TypeScript!

 🛠 Prerequisites

 Before you start, make sure you have:

-✅ Node.js installed – Get it here✅ Git installed – If not, grab it from here✅ A browser (because, well... you need to see the magic happen ✨)
+✅ Node.js installed , Git installed , A browser (because, well... you need to see the magic happen ✨)

 🔧 Installation Guide